 (g) The London Underground gets hot in summer.

 A similar (though not the same) thing happens with English Language, the name of a subject on a timetable.
 If it is written the English language (with the and a small “l”), it is just the name of the language (not a “proper” noun at all).
 There is a similarity here to familiar contrasts like the following, which involve ordinary nouns:

 (h) The doctor went to the hospital/prison/college.

 (i) The doctor went to hospital/prison/college.

-With the, we understand that a visit was made for a purpose that is not clear.
-Without it, the purpose is to be a “customer” of the place visited (as patient, inmate or student).
-The similarity is that the usage without the again implies a human activity rather than a static object.
+With the, we understand that a visit was made purposefully for a reason that is not clear.
+Without it, the visit is to be a “customer” of the place visited (as patient, inmate or student).
+The verb action is more passive (see 21.
+Active Verbs with NonActive Meanings 1).
+The similarity is that the usage without the again implies a (received) human activity rather than a static object.